vuestorefront/vue-storefront/packages/core/docs/advanced/performance.md

 `purgeCSS` option (_disabled by default_) uses [`nuxt-purgecss` plugin](https://github.com/Developmint/nuxt-purgecss) to remove unused CSS and accepts the same options, with two differences:

-* when `enabled` is set to `false`, plugin will not be registered at all, not only be disabled
+* when `enabled` is set to `false`, the plugin will not be registered at all, not only be disabled

 * `**/*.vue` is added to `paths` array to detect all `.vue` files in your project, including those from `_theme` directory.
 Without this, some styles used on the page would also be removed.